This post contains affiliate links, we'll earn compensation if you make a purchase using them at no additional cost to you 😊

 Moreover, the pancreas creates chemicals like insulin, which control your dog’s glucose metabolism and blood sugar levels.
 Pancreatitis is the medical term for this organ’s inflammation.

-Furthermore, a healthy dog’s pancreas makes digestive enzymes into the small intestine, where they stay dormant until they are safely activated and begin to break down food.
+Furthermore, a healthy dog’s pancreas makes digestive enzymes that go into the small intestine, where they stay dormant until they are safely activated and begin to break down food.

 These enzymes are rapidly activated when they are produced in a dog with pancreatitis.
 It is produced while harming the tissues of the pancreas, surrounding tissue, as well as neighboring organs.